bclasse/containerlab-workshop/01-init/README.md

         show interface brief
         ```

-        *Expected:* You should observe approximately 58 interfaces.
+        *Expected:* You should observe 58 down interfaces and one up interface, mgmt0.
     * **Check Management Interface:** Verify the status and configuration of the management interface.

         ```bash